 George Chauncey joined the department in the fall of 2006 as professor in the fields of twentieth-century US history and lesbian and gay history.
 He received his doctorate in history from Yale in 1989 and then taught for fifteen years at the University of Chicago, as well as for shorter stints at Rutgers, New York University, and the École Normale Supérieure in Paris.
 In 2012 he was awarded the Sidonie Miskimin Clauss Prize for Teaching Excellence in the Humanities.
-He is co-director of the Yale Research Initiative on the History of Sexualities and has served as the chair of the History Department, chair of LGBT Studies, and Director of Undergraduate Studies for American Studies.
+He is co-director of the Yale Research Initiative on the History of Sexualities and has served as the chair of the History Department, chair of LGBT Studies, and Director of Graduate Studies and Undergraduate Studies for American Studies.

 Professor Chauncey is best known for his book Gay New York: Gender, Urban Culture, and the Making of the Gay Male World, 1890-1940 (Basic, 1994), which won the Organization of American Historians’ Merle Curti Prize for the best book in social history and Frederick Jackson Turner Prize for the best first book in any field of history, as well as the Los Angeles Times Book Prize and Lambda Literary Award.
 He has also published Why Marriage?
 The History Shaping Today’s Debate over Gay Equality (Basic, 2004) and co-edited three books and special journal issues.
 He is currently completing another book, The Strange Career of the Closet: Race, The City, and Gay Culture and Politics from the Second World War to the Gay Liberation Era.